 Combine among the multiple direction images to calculate the diffusion tensor at each voxel.
 There are several freely available software packages for processing DTI data that will calculate these values.

 Calculate FA at each voxel, the proportion of tensor magnitude due to anisotropic diffusion.

+Register the diffusion images to the high-resolution anatomical T1 image, and then to the standard atlas space to allow for group-level analysis.

-Define regions of interest
+Define regions of interest (ROI).

 Obtain the three ROI masks from a standard white matter atlas.
 Here, we use the ICBM-DTI-81 white matter atlas created by the International Consortium for Brain Mapping ( Figure 2 ).